 Colors from deep red through light yellow have a "warm cliff" reflectance curve, so as the reflectance curve moves from A to B — from deep red to light yellow on the color wheel — it is as if a curtain is drawn away from a window.
 Bright reflectance expands across the entire long wavelength side of the spectrum, and this rapidly increases the value of color as the hue changes, while always maintaining the maximum saturation.
 The lightness starts at a dark value, since light at the far "red" end of the spectrum is at wavelengths where the eye is less sensitive to light — but lightness increases steadily as the hue approaches orange and then yellow, which at its maximum chroma has a high reflectance almost indistinguishable from white.

-five value zones on
+five value zones on the shadow ball

 the illumination value is 10, a white surface is 9.5, the object 8, the shadow side 5, and the cast shadow 4; actual reflectance shown below each value step